rubocode/frontier.nvim/doc/design/tangent.md

 I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.
-I am not expecting rainbows and sunshine, but simplicity, elegance and evidence of care — that they give a damn.
+I am not expecting rainbows and sunshine, but simplicity, elegance and evidence of care — evidence that they give a damn.

 > Some people like what you do, some people hate what you do,
 > but most people simply don’t give a damn.